Laura Philipp: Career

 She took part in rock climbing as a youngster but did not have a background in triathlons and only learned to swim at 24 years-old.
 She had her first Ironman 70.3 victories in Zell am See and Mallorca in 2016.
-The following year, she won a Ironman 70.3 World Championship bronze medal.
+The following year, she won an Ironman 70.3 World Championship bronze medal.

 In 2021, she became the European Ironman Champion in Kuopio-Tahko in Finland.

 In March 2022, she won Ironman 70.3 Dubai in a time of 3:53:03, a new Ironman 70.3 world record time.
 In June 2022, she defended her European Championship title in Hamburg in a time of 08:18:20 with the fastest time a woman has ever completed a full distance Ironman.

 In 2023, she finished third at the Ironman World Championships in Hawaii.
 That year, she finished in third place at the Challenge Roth event in Bavaria as, ahead of her, Daniela Ryf set a world record for the event distance.
 She later won the Ironman 70.3 European Championship title in Tallinn, Estonia.

 In July 2024, she finished runner-up at Challenge Roth, recording the third fastest time ever recorded at the full triathlon distance, finishing behind compatriot Anne Haug as she broke the world record set by Daniela Ryf at the previous years event.
 She won the 2024 Ironman World Championship in Nice, France in September 2024.
 At the age of 37 years-old she was the second oldest woman to win the title after the Swiss athlete Natascha Badmann, who claimed the last of her six titles aged 38 in 2005.

 She won the 2025 European Championships in Hamburg and in doing so recorded an Ironman Triathlon world all-time best time of 8:03:13, finishing two minutes in front of the previous record holder Kat Matthews of Great Britain.
 Phillipp placed third behind Solveig Løvseth and Kat Matthews at the 2025 Ironman World Championship in Kona on 11 October 2025.